thomasnal/tdd_challenge/README.md

 # TrueView TDD Challenge

+## Task: To use TDD to implement a simple feature

-## Task: A TrueView user needs to see what the other user loves
+The users's requirement is: 'A TrueView user needs to see what the other user loves'

 For more information you can [view the presentation:](https://docs.google.com/presentation/d/1LnKSnw1Y9fRuyf2sFaf-PrrHiJIZmn9Ajdn8kJ5Jckc/edit?usp=sharing)